Water Quality

 The Response

 WADER collaborated with local farmers and land managers to install wetland systems around Budle Bay to help stem nutrient and sediment outflow into the watercourse.
 Wetlands and Sustainable Drainage Systems are simple and effective ways to improve water quality and biodiversity by tackling diffuse pollution.
-Wetlands have numerous environmental benefits as they filter and capture nutrients, slow water flow, store carbon, create important habitats for wildlife, and boost biodiversity.
+Wetlands have numerous environmental benefits as they filter and capture nutrients, slow water flow, store carbon, and create important habitats for wildlife- boosting biodiversity.
 The journey of wetland creation followed during the project is detailed below.
 The wetland designs were created by Blue Green Studios.

 Wetland Creation